royaals/codegram/README.md

 - **PostgreSQL**: Selected for its scalability and low latency.

 ### Storage
-- **Cloudflare R2**: Used for storing converted code and file conversion history.
+- **AWS S3**: Used for storing converted code and file conversion history.

 ### Tools Developed: